ahrami/grid2024/README.md

 Set up a network of 2 Docker containers:

-- One Hosts the database (SQLite or else)
+- First hosts a database
-- Other is your entry point
+- Second is the entry point

 You must demonstrate the ability to query the container1 DB from container2.
 Data in the SQLite database must not disappear when you restart the containers!

-<b>DoD:</b> GitLab/GitHub repo with Dockerfiles for both containers, docker-compose for the whole system, README file with list of commands to launch and test.

 ## To start